-Since its conception in 2010, the Humanities Society has grown to over 1,200 members.
-In 2011, Durham County Library presented 1728 adult and humanities programs.
-These programs have covered everything from discussions on the local food scene to presentations from nationally-recognized authors and artists.
+Since its inception in 2010, the Humanities Society has grown to over 2,400 members.
+Humanities programs have covered everything from discussions on the local food scene to presentations from nationally-recognized authors and artists.

 Membership in the Humanities Society is free.
 Durham County Library patrons are invited to join at any humanities program or by completing the online form.
 Humanities Society members who attend six programs in a calendar year have the opportunity to attend special invitation-only events.

-For more information about the Humanities Society or humanities programs, please contact Joanne Abel at 919-560-0268 or at email@example.com.
+For more information about the Humanities Society or Humanities Programs, contact Jenny Levine at 919-560-0268 or at email@example.com.